Getting Started

 };

-Finally, we will create an global shared state instance from this schema definition:
+Finally, we can create a global shared state instance from this schema definition:

 js